Amondvile History, Family Crest & Coats of Arms

 Early Origins of the Amondvile family

-The surname Amondvile was first found in Lincolnshire where conjecturally, the surname is descended from the tenant of the lands of Kingerby, Auresby, Ellesham, and Croxton held by Roger de Amondeville from Caen in Normandy, a Norman Noble who helped compile the Domesday Survey
+The surname Amondvile was first found in Lincolnshire where conjecturally, the surname is descended from the tenant of the lands of Kingerby, Auresby, Ellesham, and Croxton held by Roger de Amondeville from Caen in Normandy.

 Early History of the Amondvile family

 This web page shows only a small excerpt of our Amondvile research.
-Another 229 words (16 lines of text) covering the years 1510, 1600 and 1179 are included under the topic Early Amondvile History in all our PDF Extended History products and printed products wherever possible.
+Another 115 words (8 lines of text) covering the years 1510, 1600, 1179, 1256 and 1262 are included under the topic Early Amondvile History in all our PDF Extended History products and printed products wherever possible.

 Amondvile Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Amondville, Amondvile, Amundvile, Amundville and others.

 Early Notables of the Amondvile family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Amondvile Notables in all our PDF Extended History products and printed products wherever possible.
+Another 94 words (7 lines of text) are included under the topic Early Amondvile Notables in all our PDF Extended History products and printed products wherever possible.